theloremaster/savage-worlds-web-tools/README.md

 			* Savage Free Bestiary - has 7 entries
 			* Sci-Fi Companion - has no entries
 			* Super Powers Companion - has no entries

+The roadmap for these tools include:

 * Character Creator (very early alpha, 50-70% complete from another project)

-The roadmap for these tools include:

 * Robot Creator (planned)
 * World Creator (planned)

 You should be able to double-click on the HTML file in any web modern web browser to use the tools.
+Or visit the GitHub application page linked above.

 ###Disclaimer